-DddTrafficDescriptor:

-type: object

-properties:

-ipv4Addr:

-$ref: 'TS29571_CommonData.yaml#/components/schemas/Ipv4Addr'

-ipv6Addr:

-$ref: 'TS29571_CommonData.yaml#/components/schemas/Ipv6Addr'

-port:

-$ref: 'TS29571_CommonData.yaml#/components/schemas/Uinteger'

-macAddr:

-$ref: 'TS29571_CommonData.yaml#/components/schemas/MacAddr48'

 SubId:

 type: string

 format: SubId

 description: Identifies an Individual SMF Notification Subscription.
 To enable that the value is used as part of a URI, the string shall only contain characters allowed according to the "lower-with-hyphen" naming convention defined in 3GPP TS 29.501 [2].
 In an OpenAPI [10] schema, the format shall be designated as "SubId".